infoqualitylab/computable-bibliography/README.md

 ### computing-bibliography.ipynb
 - Using the data returned by the Data Collection tool we compute relatedness between any pair of reference items.
-- These relatedness is represented as a Relatedness Matrix where values range from 0 to 1.
+- This relatedness is represented as a Relatedness Matrix where values range from 0 to 1.